kKsk03/survive_farmersdelight/README.md

 # Survive - Farmer's Delight Mod Compat

 Provides numerical support data pack for [Farmer's Delight](https://github.com/vectorwing/FarmersDelight)'s food and drink for [Survive](https://github.com/Stereowalker/Survive)

 ## How to use?

-Download the latest `.zip` file from the [release](https://github.com/kKsk03/survive_farmersdelight/releases) and place it inside your world's datapack folder
+Download the latest `.zip` file from the [release](https://github.com/kKsk03/survive_farmersdelight/releases)

+### Enabled in new world

+> In the create world menu, look for the data pack button, click it, then open its designated folder, and place the `.zip` file in it.

+### Enable in existing world

+> Go to the folder of your world archive, open the `datapack` folder, and place the `.zip` file in it.

 Then, use `/datapack enable *.zip` in the game to enable datapack